-Peyote, or Lophophora williamsil, is unassuming at first glance.
+The peyote cactus, or Lophophora williamsii, is unassuming at first glance.
 It’s small and spineless, unlike other cacti.

-The buttons can also be ground into a fine powder and then smoked with tobacco or marijuana.
+The buttons can also be ground into a fine powder and then smoked with tobacco or cannabis.
 This powder is sometimes put in capsules to avoid the bitter taste.

 Users often claim they can “see music” or “hear colors.”
-They may have visions and altered views of space and time.
-Colors may appear brighter, sounds more distinct, and vision enhanced.
+They may have visions and altered perceptions of space and time.
+Colors may appear brighter, sounds more distinct, and vision may feel enhanced.

 Physical effects of peyote often include numbness and tension.
 It can also cause an increase in blood pressure and heart rate.
 Users may experience: